Melissa Hoffer: Career

 Hoffer was a law clerk for Magistrate Joyce London Alexander in Boston.
 She then moved to the Attorney General of Massachusetts office in 2012 as the head and the chief attorney of the Environmental Protection Division.
 In this role, she led the litigation against ExxonMobil for not adequately informing investors and residents in Massachusetts of the true impact of fossil fuels on the climate.
 In 2013, Hoffer taught environmental law and human rights at Hampshire College, her alma mater.
 In 2015, she became the first head of the new Energy and Environment Bureau under Attorney General Maura Healey.
 Hoffer was a "day one appointee" into President Joe Biden's cabinet.
 She was Acting General Counsel of the Environmental Protection Agency (EPA) from January 20, 2021 through November 2021 and Principal Deputy General Counsel from January 20, 2021 through April 2023.

 Hoffer was tapped by governor-elect Maura Healey to become Massachusetts' Climate Chief, the first role of its kind in the United States, and moved into the role in April 2023.
 The same month, she launched the Youth Climate Council, a group of high school students who she would meet with on a regular basis to discuss environmental issues.
 One of her first actions as Chief was to establish the Massachusetts Community Climate Bank, the United States' first green bank "dedicated to affordable housing."

 In October, she published a report with 39 recommendations for what the state can do to lower its environmental footprint and to be better equipped to fulfill the goals of the existing Massachusetts Clean Energy and Climate Plan for 2050, which aims to have the state be fully net zero.
-Among her recommendations were building more clean energy, preparing for extreme weather, and axing all carbon emissions by 2050.
+Among her recommendations were building more sustainable energy sources, preparing for extreme weather, and axing all carbon emissions by 2050.
 Among her more specific recommendations are Massport reducing the number of short haul flights; decarbonizing new public school construction; developing a Climate Service Corp to train "young people for jobs in clean energy and climate resilience;" and introducing a Comprehensive Coastal Resilience Plan to follow as climate change increasingly impacts coastal areas.
 Additionally, she calls for a restructuring of the Mass Save program, a utilities program currently overseen by utilities providers.
 She recommends adding additional administrators to the project to support cost savings rather than to entirely replace the providers.